Are you looking for the best beaches in Playa del Carmen? In Playa del Carmen, you will find some of the best beaches in Mexico.

 Thanks to its family-friendly credentials – i.e. there are no rowdy beach clubs – this Playa del Carmen beach is a good spot to enjoy laid-back beach games (volleyball, for example).
 There’s a roped-off swimming area and lifeguards.

-For when you get hungry, there are a selection of small bars and restaurants along Parque Los Fundadores to refuel after a day of sun, sea and sand.
+When you get hungry, there is a selection of small bars and restaurants along Parque Los Fundadores to refuel after a day of sun, sea, and sand.
 All of this makes it one of the best beaches in Playa del Carmen.

 Playacar